 Confused about calculating overtime wages for your tipped employees?
 Let’s take a look at the above steps in action.

-Say you pay your waiter, Steve, a tipped minimum wage of $2.13 per hour because you claim a tip credit of $5.12.
+Say you pay your waiter, Steve, a tipped minimum wage of $2.13 per hour because you can claim a tip credit of $5.12.
 Steve worked 10 hours of overtime during the week.
 Use the federal minimum wage ($7.25) to calculate overtime pay for Steve.

 First, take the federal minimum wage (not the tipped minimum wage) and multiply it by one and a half.